lawrie/ulx3s_retro/README.md

 In 1980, the Commodore VIC-20, the Acorn Atom, the Tandy Color Computer (Coco), and the Sinclair ZX80 were introduced.

 The Mister project implements all of these.
 The Ulx3s board has an implementation of the VIC-20 that uses an OSD to run software.
-It has an implementation of the Acorn atom that runs software from an SD card, and the start of a ZX80 implementation.
+It has an implementation of the Acorn Atom that runs software from an SD card, and the start of a ZX80 implementation.

 1981 saw the successor of the Acorn Atom: the BBC Micro.
 The Ulx3s version of the BBC micro runs software from an SD card, but only has VGA, not HDMI output.